ManojChandran/Object_Oriented/Chapter 1 - Begining/README.md

 # What happens when an efficient class is created?

-An efficient Class construction will give you the object, which have real worl obejct properties.
+An efficient Class construction will give you the object, which have real world object properties.
 Object orientation gives features like

 1) Abstraction
 2) Inheritance